GlacioHack/geoutils/doc/source/scalability_usage.md

 ds_reproj
 ```

 The resulting raster remains **lazy**.
-Computation only happens when explicitly requested with {meth}`~dask.array.Array.compute()`.
+Computation (reading input files and applying all chained operations) only happens when later explicitly requested with {meth}`~dask.array.Array.compute()`.

-For a raster output, one typically wants to write to file lazily to avoid loading it in-memory:
+For a raster output, one typically wants to write to file lazily to avoid loading it in-memory, using the `compute=True` option:

 ```{code-cell} python
 # ds_reproj.rst.to_file("reproj_rast.tif", compute=True)